syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/hiding-prompt-characters.md

 ---
 layout: post
-title: Hiding propmpt characters of SfMaskedEdit control for Xamarin.iOS paltform
+title: Hiding prompt characters of SfMaskedEdit control for Xamarin.iOS platform
-description: Learn how to hide the prompt characters of SfMasedEdit while control loses focus
+description: Learn how to hide the prompt characters of SfMaskedEdit when the control loses focus
 platform: Xamarin.iOS
 control: SfMaskedEdit
 documentation: ug